 by Elizabeth Waind, photos by Laura Urbonavičiūtė

-The name ‘Blood Sweat Drum + Bass’ (BSDB) might sound over-the-top when you have never experienced the combination of saxophones, trumpets, trombones, guitars and drums that make up the Danish 22-piece band.
-However, if you’ve been lucky enough to see them perform live you will know that there could be no better name for this explosive ensemble, made even more magnificent with the addition of Norwegian saxophone overlord and master of rock, Jørgen Munkeby.
+The name ‘Blood Sweat Drum + Bass’ (BSDB) may sound extravagant when you’ve never experienced the combination of saxophones, trumpets, trombones, guitars and drums that make up the Danish 22-piece band.
+But if you’ve been lucky enough to see them perform live, you’ll know there could be no better name for this explosive ensemble, made even more magnificent with the addition of Norwegian saxophone overlord and master of rock, Jørgen Munkeby.

 On Friday afternoon the combination of BSDB and Munkeby took to the SPOT stage in Aarhus’ Scandinavian Congress Centre to present a mind-blowing amalgamation of rock, jazz and drum ‘n’ bass that could easily have come straight from a James Bond soundtrack, car races and shootouts galore.